spikeheap/spikeheap.github.io/app/_drafts/docker-speedy-dependencies.md

 ## A new solution: cache dependencies from a point in the past

-We can work around Docker's behaviour of invalidating the cache on any change to the dependencies list by seeding our image with dependencies a static point in time.
+We can work around Docker's behaviour of invalidating the cache on any change to the dependencies list by seeding our image with dependencies from a static point in time.
 Once we have the majority of our dependencies cached, subsequent `bundle install`s will only need to grab the newer gems.

 We'll start with an example and then pick it apart: